 Traditional You can omit the lemon and herbs for a more traditional roasted broccoli and cauliflower.

-Spicy Add some grated jalapeño or other hot pepper to your dressing for some added kick.
+Spicy Add some grated jalapeño or red pepper flakes to your dressing for some added kick.

 Rosemary In place of fresh thyme, try finely chopped fresh rosemary in your vinaigrette.